gitlabhq/gitlabhq/doc/articles/numerous_undo_possibilities_in_git/index.md

 via commit-id.
 Although, do not expect to see really old commits in reflog, because Git regularly [cleans the commits which are *unreachable* by branches or tags][git-autoclean-ref].

-To view repository history and to track older commits you can use below command
+To view repository history and to track older commits you can use below command:

 ```shell
 $ git reflog show